Hart Mountain Antelope Refuge

 • The refuge offers wildlife observation, hiking, rock hounding and hot springs soaking

-The 270,600-acre Hart Mountain National Antelope Refuge was established in 1936 for purposes of conserving remnant herds of Pronghorn Antelope.
-The fastest land animal in North America, pronghorn is able to develop speeds over 60 miles per hour (96 km/h).
-The interesting fact: the African cheetah, the fastest mammals in the world, can achieve speeds of up to 61 miles per hour (98 km/h), that is just slightly more than pronghorn.
+The 270,600-acre Hart Mountain National Antelope Refuge, established in 1936, was created to conserve remnant herds of pronghorn antelope.
+The pronghorn, the fastest land animal in North America, can reach speeds of over 60 miles per hour (96 km/h).
+Interestingly, the African cheetah, the fastest mammal in the world, can achieve speeds up to 61 miles per hour (98 km/h), just slightly faster than the pronghorn.

-Other 69 protected species of mammals and 246 species of birds include California bighorn sheep, mule deer, coyotes, sage-grouse, and others.
+In addition to pronghorn, the refuge protects 69 species of mammals and 246 species of birds, including California bighorn sheep, mule deer, coyotes, and sage-grouse.

-The breathtakingly scenic Hart Mountain Antelope Refuge offers a wide range of activities including wildlife observation, hiking, camping, rock hounding and soaking in the geothermal springs.
+The Hart Mountain National Antelope Refuge offers breathtaking scenery and a wide range of activities, including wildlife observation, hiking, camping, rockhounding, and soaking in the geothermal springs.

 Hiking